pascalgutjahr/prompt_muons_wiki/source/docs/PromptDefinition.rst

 This work is based on the Master thesis of Ludwig Neste, which can be provided on request.

 Whether a muon is prompt or not can be defined in different ways.
 The definition we choose is mentioned in the final definition.
-Furthermore, we have comparison between CORSIKA and MCEq for other possible prompt definitions.
+Furthermore, we have comparisons between CORSIKA and MCEq for other possible prompt definitions.

 Final definition
 ++++++++++++++++